-After wowing audiences last March, “Shrek: The Musical” left many wondering who played the lovable and titular ogre.
+After wowing audiences last March, “Shrek: The Musical” left many wondering who played the lovable titular ogre.
 Senior vocal performance major James Wright III donned green face paint and a Scottish accent as he transformed into Shrek.
 Like ogres and onions, Wright shows that his acting and musical performances are layered.

 Wright perfectly balanced Shrek’s dueling personality, representing the ogre’s cynicism and romanticism.
 He maintained Shrek’s grumpy, unhappy façade while offering the audience glimpses into the ogre’s sensitive, romantic nature.
 As the musical progressed, the audience watched with joy as Shrek let down his guard and fell in love with Princess Fiona.